 How to do a Bosu Ball hip thrust

-- Lie down on the Bosu Ball with your upper back on the highest position.
-Put your feet flat on the ground at a distance where your lower legs are vertical in the next step.
-Pick up the dumbbell, place it on your hips, and hold it there.
+- Lie down on the Bosu Ball with your upper back on the highest point of the dome.
+Put your feet flat on the ground and slightly wider than shoulder-width apart.
+You want to put them at a distance where your lower legs will be about vertical in the next step.

 Muscles worked with Bosu Ball hip thrusts

 Bosu Ball hip thrusts mainly work your glutes (butt), hamstrings (back thighs), and erector spinae (lower back) muscles.

 The muscles this variation works are mostly similar to the regular version but the Bosu Ball does engage your core muscles just a bit more than a weight bench.